Police use water cannon to disperse AAP workers trying to gherao Punjab CM's residence | Politics

 - India

-Police on Saturday used a water cannon to disperse AAP workers forcing their way to ''gherao'' the residence of Punjab Chief Minister Amarinder Singh at Siswan here in protest against frequent power cuts.
+Police used a water cannon to disperse AAP workers forcing their way to ''gherao'' the residence of Punjab Chief Minister Amarinder Singh at Siswan here in protest against frequent power cuts, and later booked 23 party leaders for violation of COVID-19 protocols.

+Police named 23 people, including AAP MP Bhagwant Mann and MLAs Harpal Singh Cheema, Meet Hayer, Manjit Singh Bilaspur, Kulwant Singh Pandori and Baldev Singh, in the FIR registered under IPC section 188 (disobedience to order duly promulgated by public servant) and the Disaster Management Act, an officer said.

+Two hundred unidentified persons have been booked for violation of COVID-19 protocols in the case registered at Mullanpur police station in Mohali.

+The police also briefly detained several AAP leaders, including Mann, Cheema and Meet Hayer.

-The protesting Aam Aadmi Party (AAP) workers, led by its Punjab unit chief and MP Bhagwant Mann, shouted slogans against the Congress government over the power shortage.
+The protesting Aam Aadmi Party (AAP) workers, led by its Punjab unit chief Mann, shouted slogans against the Congress government over the power shortage.

 Police personnel were deployed in strength and multi-layered barricades were put up on the road leading to the chief minister's farmhouse.